KDAB/KDDockWidgets/README-Wayland.md

   - Clicking the title-bar's float button
   - Double-clicking the title bar of a docked widget
   - Double-clicking a tab
+  - If no title bar is shown, double-clicking the empty space of the tab bar will detach the entire group of tabbed dock widgets

 - Layout save/restore won't restore the position of floating windows, as wayland doesn't allow us to set geometry.